skibu/nornsLib/README.md

 ### util.urldecode(url)
 For decoding a url with special characters

+### util.execute_command(command)
+Like os.execute() but returns the result string from the command.
+And different from util.os_capture() by having a more clear name, and by only filtering out last character if a newline.
+This means it works well for both shell commands like 'date' and also accessing APIs that can provide binary data, such as using curl to get an binary file.

+## `include "nornsLib/debugExt"`
+For debug logging statements that can be turned on or off, and contain useful debugging info such as function name, source code, and line number where called from.
+This is like a consdensed traceback.

+### debug.enable_print(value)
+This function needs to be called if want debug.print() functions to actually output info.
+To enable, call debug.enable_print(true) or simply debug.enable_print().
+To disable use debug.enable_print(false).

+### debug.tprint(obj)
+Like util.tprint(obj), but only prints the timestamped message if debug enabled.
+Great for debugging.

+### debug.log(obj)
+An alternative and simpler name for debug.tprint(obj).

+### debug.print(obj)
+Like print(), but only does the print if debug enabled.
+Does not include timestamp.
+Useful for debugging.

 # Using NornsLib in your script
 The NornsLib library can easily be included in your script.
 Since nornsLib is a separate repo from your script you need to make sure that the nornsLib files are not just included, but that the whole library is cloned to the user's Norns device.
 To make this simple you can just copy and paste the following Lua file into your script repo.